spencergladis/lifeBoard/README.md

 ## Notes

 - CloudKit container identifier needs to be updated in `CloudKitManager.swift`
-- App group identifier needs to be updated in `KeychainManager.swift`
+- App group identifier needs to be updated in `LifeBoardCore/Security/KeychainManager.swift`
 - Calendar widget requires EventKit permissions
 - Weather widget uses mock data (no API needed for prototype)